Homeowner's Insurance Application

 Step 2: Get the Front-End Filesβ

-The front-end rendering application is in the front-end-files
+The front-end rendering application is in the front-end-files directory.
+We will use the downgit tool to download just this specific folder.

 -